RifleBlade/Simplex-File-Organizer/README.md

 *   🎨 **UI improvements** – Cleaner and more intuitive interface.
 *   🆕 **Improved Logo** – A fresh new look.

+**🔜 Coming Soon and in development**

+Background Process, Run on startup feature.

 ⬇️ **[Download the latest version here](https://github.com/RifleBlade/Simplex-File-Organizer/releases/latest)**

 ---